New York Rangers

-The New York Rangers are a professional ice hockey team based in the New York City borough of Manhattan.
-They compete in the National Hockey League (NHL) as a member of the Metropolitan Division in the Eastern Conference.
+The New York Rangers are a professional ice hockey team based in New York City.
+The Rangers compete in the National Hockey League (NHL) as a member of the Metropolitan Division in the Eastern Conference.
 The team plays its home games at Madison Square Garden, an arena they share with the New York Knicks of the National Basketball Association (NBA).
-They are one of three NHL teams located in the New York metropolitan area; the others being the New Jersey Devils and New York Islanders.
+They are one of three NHL franchises located in the New York metropolitan area; the others being the New Jersey Devils and New York Islanders.

 Founded in 1926 by Tex Rickard, the Rangers are one of the Original Six teams that competed in the NHL before its 1967 expansion, along with the Boston Bruins, Chicago Blackhawks, Detroit Red Wings, Montreal Canadiens and Toronto Maple Leafs.
-The team attained success early on under the guidance of Lester Patrick, who coached a team containing Frank Boucher, Murray Murdoch, and Bun and Bill Cook to Stanley Cup glory in 1928, making them the first NHL franchise in the United States to win the trophy.
-The team would then go onto win two additional Stanley Cups in 1933 and 1940.
+The team attained success early on under the guidance of Lester Patrick, who coached a team containing Frank Boucher, Murray Murdoch, and Bun and Bill Cook to win the Stanley Cup in only their second season.
+In 1928, they became the first NHL franchise in the United States to win the trophy, and are still the fastest true expansion team in NHL history to do so.
+The team won two more Stanley Cups in 1933 and 1940.

-Following this initial grace period, the franchise struggled between the 1940s and 1960s, wherein playoff appearances and successes were infrequent.
-The team enjoyed a mini-renaissance in the 1970s, where they made the Stanley Cup finals twice, losing to the Bruins in 1972 and the Canadiens in 1979.
+Following this initial grace period, the franchise struggled between the 1940s and 1960s, where playoff appearances and successes were infrequent.
+The team enjoyed a mini-renaissance in the 1970s, where they made the Stanley Cup Final twice, losing to the Bruins in 1972 and the Canadiens in 1979.
 The Rangers subsequently embraced a rebuild for much of the 1980s and early 1990s, which eventually paid dividends in 1994, where the team, led by Mark Messier, Brian Leetch, Adam Graves, and Mike Richter, captured their fourth Stanley Cup.

-The team was unable to duplicate that success in the years that followed, and entered into another period of mediocrity.
-They endured a franchise-record seven-year postseason drought from 1998 to 2005 and languished for the majority of the 2000s before enjoying another period of prosperity after the 2004–05 NHL Lockout.
-After the arrival of goaltender Henrik Lundqvist, the Rangers thrived, missing the playoffs just once between 2006 and 2017.
-They reached the Stanley Cup Finals in 2014, falling to the Los Angeles Kings in five games.
+The team was unable to duplicate that success in the years that followed, and entered into another period of mediocrity, enduring a franchise-record seven-year postseason drought from 1998 to 2005.
+After the arrival of goaltender Henrik Lundqvist in 2006, the Rangers thrived, missing the playoffs just once between then and 2017.
+The Rangers returned to the Stanley Cup Final in 2014, falling to the Los Angeles Kings in five games.
+Between 2012 and 2024, they reached the Eastern Conference finals five times.

-Several former members of the Rangers have been inducted into the Hockey Hall of Fame, four of whom—Buddy O'Connor, Chuck Rayner, Andy Bathgate, and Messier—have won the Hart Memorial Trophy while playing for the team.